Tapad/sbt-docker-compose/README.md

 Once the container is started you can to attach to it remotely.
 The instance connection table will mark 'YES' in the 'IsDebug' column for any exposed ports that can be attached to with the debugger.
-See the [basic] (examples/basic/docker/docker-compose.yml) example for a project configured with debugging enabled.
+See the [basic] (examples/basic-with-tests/docker/docker-compose.yml) example for a project configured with debugging enabled.

 Examples
 --------
 In the [**examples**] (examples) folder there are three different projects showing different uses for the sbt-docker-compose plugin.

-1) [**basic**] (examples/basic): This project outlines a very basic example of how to enable the plugin on a simple application.
+1) [**basic-with-tests**] (examples/basic-with-tests): This project outlines a very basic example of how to enable the plugin on a simple application that will echo back "Hello, world!".
+The examples also shows how to create a ScalaTest test case that can run against the dynamically assigned endpoints.
 From sbt run the following to compile the code, build a Docker image, and launch a Docker Compose instance.

     dockerComposeUp

+Run the following to execute a test case against the running instance:

+    dockerComposeTest <instance id>

+Run the following to start a new instance, run tests and shutdown the instance:

+    dockerComposeTest

-2) [**basic-native-packager**] (examples/basic-native-packager): The same as the 'basic' example except that the sbt-native-packager is used to build the Docker image instead of sbt-docker.
+2) [**basic-native-packager**] (examples/basic-native-packager): This project outlines a very basic example of how to enable the plugin on a simple application.
+From sbt run the following to compile the code, build a Docker image, and launch a Docker Compose instance.
+In this example the sbt-native-packager is used to build the Docker image instead of sbt-docker.

     dockerComposeUp